h2oai/sparkling-water/doc/src/site/sphinx/pysparkling.rst

 There are multiple PySparkling packages, each is intended to be used with different Spark version.

-SUBST_VERSIONS_TABLE

-So for example, to install PySparkling for Spark SUBST_SPARK_MAJOR_VERSION, the command would look like:
+For example, to install PySparkling for Spark SUBST_SPARK_MAJOR_VERSION, the command would look like:

 .. code-block:: bash